French Olympic Team in #Tokyo2020

 She clinched the ISA World title that year in her home soil.
 A title she had been chasing for several years.

-Pauline now has 2 main goals : get back on the World Championship Tour and represent her country during surfing’s very first olympic appearance in Tokyo 2020 !
+Pauline now has 2 main goals : get back on the World Championship Tour and represent France for the Paris 2024 Olympics in her home country !

 THEY SUPPORT ME